avidnomads/page/index.md

 [Old School RuneScape Bots](https://github.com/djmot/osrs)

 This project is a work in progress: a suite of botting programs for the video game Old School RuneScape (OSRS).
 These programs use pixel and image searching to perform a set of tasks in the game.
 So far the main libraries in use are PyAutoGui for keyboard/mouse automation and image searching, PIL for image searching and manipulation, and Tkinter for GUI elements.
-Human-like mouse and keyboard inputs are used to closely simulate a real player.
-Currently, I'm working on a woodcutting bot which, so far, can cut normal trees, evade enemies, and drop the cut logs when its inventory is full.
-In development: extension to cut more types of trees, and option to bank logs (once the bot can cut logs worth banking!)
+Human-like mouse and keyboard inputs, including replication of actual human mouse moves, are used to closely simulate a real player.
+Currently there is a woodcutting bot (with features in development) and a bot to complete the long tutorial portion of the game.

 ![OSRS bot](/images/osrsbot.png)